 - ‘The Sanctuary’ The Hills Women’s Shelter in the North West of Sydney and The Great Lakes Women’s Shelter in Forster-Tuncurry both followed in 2016.

-- Bayside Women’s Shelter and Parramatta Women’s Shelter are next.
+- Bayside Women’s Shelter and Parramatta Women’s Shelter opened in 2019.

 WCS brings expertise in governance, intellectual property, professional development and project management to communities running and looking to establish new shelters.
 With a strong, experienced Board, and a highly professional team, WCS is focused on supporting each shelter to develop best practice and achieve positive individual outcomes for residents, while remaining cost efficient.